 Coviar Micro Roastery

 I remember stepping into Coviar for the first time and thinking I must have the wrong address.
-What appeared in front of me looked more like the elegant lobby of a five star hotel than a coffee shop.
-Upon nervously looking around for something that seemed familiar I spotted the bar with syphons lining up and finally the friendly face of Chris Loukakis, one of the co-owners.
-So finally, I was in the right place I thought to myself, but completely under-dressed for such a fine venue.
+What appeared in front of me looked more like the elegant lobby of a five star hotel than a cafe.
+Upon nervously looking around for something that seemed familiar I spotted the bar with syphons all lined up and finally the friendly face of Chris Loukakis, one of the co-owners.
+Turns out, I was in the right place!
+To find such sophistication while cafe hopping was a tad unexpected, and I felt slightly under-dressed for such a fine venue.

 Upon learning more about this newly opened establishment from Chris I realized, Coviar is meant to provide an extraordinary coffee experience for everyone.
 Professionalism is high on the agenda, which is no surprise, given the fact that Chris has 13 years of experience in the coffee industry.
 Coviar is a combination of a coffee lab, roastery, café and bar.
 For the moment, a Colombia and a Brazil are on the menu, both beautifully balanced coffees that arouse curiosity of what's to come.

 Athens 106 80

 Excellent specialty coffee shops in Athens (that have been around for a while)